Why Do People Not Like Me?

 Not everyone likes you.
 It’s a harsh reality.
-When people don’t like me, I begin to stress myself wondering what’s wrong with me.
+When people don’t like us, I begin to stress myself wondering what’s wrong with me.
 This article explains there may be a few things we need to tweak within ourselves to understand why we’re not the most popular person in town.

 1. You Talk Too Much